bdy9527/bdy9527.github.io/_pages/about.md

   - /about.html
 ---

+I am currently a research manager at National University of Singapore (NUS), collaborating with Prof. [Xinchao Wang](https://sites.google.com/site/sitexinchaowang/).
-I am a fourth-year Ph.D. student in the School of Computer Science, Beijing University of Posts and Telecommunications (BUPT), advised by  Prof. [Chuan Shi](http://shichuan.org/).
+I obtained my Ph.D. degree in the School of Computer, Beijing University of Posts and Telecommunications (BUPT), supervised by Prof. [Chuan Shi](http://shichuan.org/).
-I also collaborated with Prof. [Xiao Wang](https://wangxiaocs.github.io/), Beihang University.
+I also collaborated with Prof. [Xiao Wang](https://wangxiaocs.github.io/) at Beihang University.
 Before that, I got my B.E. in the School of Information and Telecommunication Engineering at BUPT.

 I am interested in graph machine learning, especially spectral graph neural networks and graph signal processing.